In Colorado, it was Fred and Bonnie Hilt who headed the campaign to designate the square dance the American folk dance of the state.

 Square dancing was designated as Colorado's official folk dance when Governor Roy Romer signed House Bill No. 1058 on March 16, 1992.

-Modern western square dance clubs across the country have collaborated to have the Square Dance declared the state folk dance in all fifty states.
-They have also been active in efforts to make the Square Dance the national folk dance.
-There is some controversy over their efforts, which can be read about in the "Additional Information" section below.
+Modern western square dance clubs across the country have collaborated to have the square dance declared the state folk dance in all fifty states.
+The main purpose of the state level campaigns is to build leverage for future attempts to make the square dance the national folk dance of the United States of America.
+There is some controversy over their efforts, which can be read about in this brief article.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

 CONCERNING THE DESIGNATION OF THE SQUARE DANCE AS THE STATE FOLK DANCE OF COLORADO.

 Be is enacted by the General Assembly of the State of Colorado: